shrekshao/MoveWebGL1EngineToWebGL2/Move-a-WebGL-1-Engine-To-WebGL-2-Blog-1.md

-WebGL 2 is now coming!
-Google Chrome just announced 100% of the WebGL 2 conformance Suite is passing* (on the first configurations) at SIGGRAPH 2016.
+WebGL 2 is coming!
+[Google Chrome just announced](https://www.youtube.com/watch?v=0eWUzCa_M0E&feature=youtu.be&t=66) at SIGGRAPH 2016 that 100% of the WebGL 2 conformance Suite is passing (on the first configurations).

-Now I have an engine works well in WebGL 1, how am I going to improve that to WebGL 2?
-Things I may wonder:
+Now I have an engine that works well in WebGL 1, how do I move to WebGL 2?
+Things to consider:
 * What has to be changed?
 * What can be done in a better way?
 * What new features and functionalities can I add to my engine?

-# How do I get WebGL 2 working
+# How do I get WebGL 2 working?

 ## Get a WebGL 2 Implementation (Browser)

-You may have seen this for many times, let's just hit the point
+You may have seen this before, let's just hit the main points:
 * Just do it: [Getting a WebGL Implementation](https://www.khronos.org/webgl/wiki/Getting_a_WebGL_Implementation)
-* Check if your current browser support it: [WebGL Report](https://www.khronos.org/webgl/wiki/Getting_a_WebGL_Implementation)
+* Check if your current browser supports it: [WebGL Report](https://www.khronos.org/webgl/wiki/Getting_a_WebGL_Implementation)

 ## Get a WebGL 2 Context

 Programmers always try to support as many browsers as possible.
 So do I.
-On top the WebGL 1 version of getContext, we will try to access WebGL 2 first.
+On top the WebGL 1 version of getContext, we will first try to access WebGL 2.
-If failed, then just back to WebGL 1 routine.
+If this fail, then drop back to WebGL 1.
 We use Cesium as an example:

 ```javascript